• Home /

 Annual Percentage Rate (APR): A Longer Definition

-Annual Percentage Rate (APR) is a government calculation and theoretical look-back based on the total payments a home buyer would make over time if they held their mortgage to its full term, including mortgage interest paid, mortgage closing costs, mortgage insurance premiums, and other loan-related costs.
+Annual Percentage Rate (APR) is a government calculation based on the total payments a home buyer would make over time if the mortgage is held to its full term.
+It includes mortgage interest, closing costs, insurance premiums, and other loan-related expenses.

-Suppose a first-time home buyer is considering a 30-year fixed-rate FHA mortgage for their upcoming home purchase and has a Loan Estimate from two or more mortgage lenders.
-In that case, the mortgage with the lower APR will likely represent the better mortgage offer.
+For example, if a first-time home buyer is considering a 30-year fixed-rate FHA mortgage and has a Loan Estimate from two or more lenders, the mortgage with the lower APR may seem like the better offer.
+However, it is important to consider all aspects of the mortgage, such as upfront costs and how long the buyer intends to keep the loan.

-However, in certain scenarios, home buyers should not rely on APR to choose a mortgage lender, including when the home buyer will sell the home, pay off the mortgage, or refinance the mortgage within the loan’s initial term; when the home buyer plans to use an adjustable-rate mortgage; or, when the home buyer’s mortgage requires private mortgage insurance.
+There are cases when home buyers should not rely solely on APR, such as when the buyer plans to sell the home, pay off the mortgage, or refinance within the loan’s initial term, or when using an adjustable-rate mortgage, or when private mortgage insurance is required.

 How does APR differ from the mortgage interest rate?

-A mortgage’s interest rate is the cost of borrowing the principal amount.
-In contrast, the APR reflects the mortgage interest rate plus any additional mortgage fees and loan costs, which may offer a more complete overview of a mortgage’s true cost.
+The mortgage interest rate is the cost of borrowing the loan’s principal amount.
+The APR, on the other hand, reflects the interest rate plus additional fees and loan costs, offering a more complete picture of the loan’s cost.
+However, remember that it is not the only measure of affordability.

 Can the APR change after I’ve secured a mortgage?

-With fixed-rate mortgages, the Annual Percentage Rate is constant except when home buyers are required to pay mortgage insurance, the amount of which can change based on the remaining principal and equity percentage.
-With adjustable-rate mortgages, the APR changes when the loan’s interest rate does.
+For fixed-rate mortgages, the APR remains constant unless mortgage insurance is required, which can change based on the loan’s principal and equity.
+For adjustable-rate mortgages, the APR changes when the interest rate does.

 Is a mortgage with a lower APR always a better option?